Justice For Victims of Uninsured or Underinsured Driver Accidents

 Driving without insurance is a common issue in the state of Florida.
 In 2015, the Insurance Research Council showed that our state has the second highest percentage of uninsured motorists on our roads in the entire nation.
 Close to one in four drivers (25 percent) on Florida’s roads right now is uninsured.
 This creates a serious and legitimate concern for auto accident victims.

 Even when you are involved in a car accident that involves an insured driver, it can still be difficult to collect adequate compensation.
 If the motorist who caused your injury is uninsured or underinsured, it creates a much larger, more legally complex problem.
-In either case, having an experienced, knowledgeable uninsured motorist attorney on your side can help you recover the maximum compensation you deserves.
+In either case, having an experienced, knowledgeable uninsured motorist attorney on your side can help you recover the maximum compensation you deserve.

 Dealing With Your Insurance Company After An Accident